Spirituality & The Brain (Home Page)

 1) Electromagnetic frequencies.

 In most cases, electromagnetic frequencies are very high.
 Microwaves, for example, include waves of 100,000,000,000 HZ – a high frequency.
-Other electromagnetic frequencies are much lower, like those of radio waves and radio frequencies, but still much higher than the frequencies we experience in our normal lives (audible sounds from from 10 to 20 hertz, for example).
+Other electromagnetic frequencies are much lower, like those of radio waves and radio frequencies, but still much higher than the frequencies we experience in our normal lives (audible sounds from 10 to 20 hertz, for example).

 Shakti’s signals are irregular ‘bursts’ containing many frequencies, and cannot be said to have any particular frequency, but the signals will ‘average’ to frequencies from 4 to 400 hertz (approx.).